qlfdaggett/openCvPythonJavaTest/README.md

 Demonstration for possible opencv solutions for nautilus JRNY.

 Requires an installation of openCV for python.
-Pip is probably your best option for aquisition.
+Pip is probably your best option for acquisition.

 I decied to run openCV through python because running it through java required a different JDK from the one we're using for the project.